Slow-living on Mykonos

 Fokos – another place that feels like home is this simple beach house restaurant by the Fokos beach.
 Local fish, BBQ, traditional cured pork, fresh salads with citrus fruit and creamy feta cheese.
 You can taste the sunshine in your mouth.
 No wonder chefs like Mr Nobu from around the world go out of their way to get a bite of it.

-Alemagou Mykonos – hanging out with the islands hip gang here, lounging on deck chairs, doing a bit of shopping in the gypsy tent, cool music playing, Greek – international dishes one yummier than the next.
+Alemagou Mykonos – hanging out with the islands hip gang here, lounging on deck chairs, doing a bit of shopping in the gypsy tent, cool music playing, Greek – international dishes each one yummier than the next.
 You won’t want to leave.

 Agios Stefanos – a hidden gem, where all the locals meet, families with Grandparents, a very non pretentious beach, bringing fresh air to the island with various beach restaurants to choose from.
 Our favourite?
 Petran Tavernon top of the hill.
 Small menu, fresh fish, Grandma in the kitchen, wine and ice cream scoops in the glass while sitting on handwoven rugs with a spectacular view of the ocean.